eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 ### Neighbor negotiation

 When a BGP peer is started it must first connect to its neighbors.
-Neighbors establish a TCP connection on port 179, and then send an OPEN message containing information to create the connection, like the BGP identifier (the senders ID) and the Hold time.
+Neighbors establish a TCP connection on port 179, and then send an OPEN message containing information to create the connection, such as the BGP identifier (the senders ID) and the hold time.

-The Hold time is the maximum time that can elapse between keepalive messages before a neighbor is considered dead.
+The **hold time** is the maximum time that can elapse between keepalive messages before a neighbor is considered dead.
 BGP peers use whichever is the lower value of the two peers.
 A value of 0 means there's no timeout and the connection is always considered up {% cite internet-routing-architecture %}.

 During neighbor session establishment, peer routers determine whether they are in the same AS by inspecting the AS Number.

 ### Errors

 NOTIFICATION messages are sent when an error is detected.
-These are normally errors in the format of a received message, like Bad Peer AS, Unacceptable Hold Time, or Malformed Attribute List.
+These are normally errors in the format of a received message, like `Bad Peer AS`, `Unacceptable Hold Time`, or `Malformed Attribute List`.

 ### UPDATE message